 The Canon Booster for low-light metering down to EV 3.5 (23 sec. at f/1.4) was available as an optional accessory attachable to the accessory shoe.
 I have one of these for an interesting display.

-The Canon TL is a reduced feature version of the 1966 TL, with a slower shutter, eliminating the self timer, but it retained the through the lens metering and some cameras had the QL (quick load) feature for smoother film handling.
+The Canon TL is a reduced feature version of the 1966 FT, with a slower shutter, and eliminating the self-timer.
+Some cameras had the QL (quick load) feature for smoother film handling.

 The F1 was the culmination of Canon’s efforts to recover from the failure of the Canonflex in the professional market.
 Many people feel that it was superior to the Nikon F and F2, but for professionals already heavily invested in accessories and lenses, it’s tough to start over.